 Flying transatlantic has never been cheaper, thanks to Norwegian Air, LEVEL, WOW Air, Eurowings, and now the Danish Airline, Primera Air.
 Norwegian wins with its comfortable, reclining Norwegian Premium Economy seats, direct London routings and in-flight entertainment on its 787 Dreamliners.

 There is little to choose between the economy seating on these low-cost carriers (except that Norwegian offers in-flight entertainment), but Norwegian and Primera Air offer convenient nonstop flights from London to the US.
 WOW air routes via Rekyavic, which means a longer flight.

 Primera Air transatlantic flights will launch in April 2018 and will offer one of the cheapest ways to fly transatlantic.
-The headline price is $99 but the cheapest flight I could find outbound from the US was $139 and this fare is truly basic, you get little beyond the seat, which enables Primera Air to achieve their headline low rates.
-That said, $294 round-trip from US to Europe is a great price, if you’re travelling with hand luggage only and don’t mind where you sit or how hard the seat is and if you are prepared not to buy any food onboard.
+The headline price is $99 USD, but the cheapest flight I could find outbound from the US was $139 USD, and this fare is truly basic.
+You get little beyond the seat, which enables Primera Air to achieve its headline low rates.
+That said, a $294 USD round-trip from the US to Europe is a great price if you’re traveling with hand luggage only and don’t mind where you sit or how hard the seat is and if you are prepared not to buy any food onboard.

-WOW Air is other super-discounted option for flying transatlantic, although it involves a layover in Reykjavik.
+WOW Air is another super-discounted option for flying transatlantic, although it involves a layover in Reykjavik.
 I have reviewed their WOW Air A330 Business Class (which has a tolerable Premium Economy).
-The WOW Air Economy offering is less tolerable with very uncomfortable seats although it is undeniably cheap.
+The WOW Air Economy offering is less tolerable with very uncomfortable seats, although it is undeniably cheap.